Conditions Bird flu (avian influenza)

 The outlook of bird flu can differ greatly: both asymptomatic and fatal forms exist.
 The initial symptoms generally appear 1 to 5 days after infection, but sometimes only 14 days later.

-People who have been infected usually develop a high temperature and respiratory symptoms such as coughing and a shortness of breath.
+People who have been infected usually develop a high temperature and respiratory issues such as coughing and a shortness of breath.
 Nausea, vomiting and diarrhea are also possible.
 Other flu-like symptoms such as a sore throat, headache and achy limbs are rarer with bird flu than with seasonal flu.

 Which pathogens cause bird flu?